-Amazake is a sweet beverage made from fermented rice.
+Amazake is a sweet beverage made from koji rice.
 It is typically served as a warm drink flavored with fresh ginger.
-But it can also be used as a natural sweetener or a vegan dairy alternative.
+It can also be used as a natural sweetener or a vegan dairy alternative.
+Here’s how to make this simple rice drink.

-The fermentation improves the nutritional value of rice, containing a number of vitamins and minerals.
-And like many fermented foods, it is good for gut health and digestion.
+This process improves the nutritional value of rice and includes many nutrients.
+It is also good for gut health and digestion!

 Homemade amazake has a sweet and toasty flavor.
-It is very versatile and can be used both as a beverage or for baking.
+It is very versatile and can be used both as a beverage and for baking.
 Here are a few ways to use your koji amazake:

 1. Warming Beverage

-It is delicious served as a warm beverage.
-For a traditional Japanese spiced warm beverage:
+It is traditionally served as a warm spiced beverage.
+Here’s how to mix amazake into a warm beverage:

 - Mix 1 part amazake with 1 part boiling water.